 Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

-Treating loose skin on the abdomen and back following bariatric surgery involves non-invasive approaches like maintaining a healthy diet, exercising, and topical treatments; or surgical procedures like an abdominoplasty.
+Treating loose skin on the abdomen and back following bariatric surgery involves non-invasive approaches like maintaining a balanced diet, exercising, and topical treatments; or surgical procedures like an abdominoplasty.

-Sagging abdominal and back skin can lead to health and psychological complications.
+Abdominal and back skin can lead to health and psychological complications.
 Therefore, most post-bariatric patients will seek ways to get rid of the excessive loose skin on their back and abdomen.
-Treating sagging skin resulting from bariatric surgery involves non-surgical or surgical approaches.
+Treating loose skin resulting from bariatric surgery involves non-surgical or surgical approaches.

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.